 If you suffer from chest wall pain, it can be a scary experience.
 This is because some types of chest pain mimic the same symptoms of a heart attack or other heart condition.
 However, there are some types of musculoskeletal chest pain that aren’t related to a heart condition at all.
 In this article we’ll talk about the causes of this pain as well as some chest wall pain treatments that could work for you.

 Symptoms of chest pain and discomfort are among the most common reasons provided for medical visits around the world.
-Further, it has been estimated that around 7.16 million visits are made annually to the emergency department due to chest pain, while between 1% and 3% of visits to a primary care provider are attributable to this problem.
+Further, it has been estimated that around 7.16 million visits are made annually to the emergency department due to chest pain.
+Between 1% and 3% of all visits to a primary care provider are actually attributed to this problem.